Introduction

 Structure & Format

-The Venice Architecture Biennale is structured around two main components that create a dynamic dialogue between curatorial vision and national representation:
+The Venice Architecture Biennale is structured around two complementary exhibition frameworks that create a dynamic dialogue between curatorial vision and global architectural perspectives:

 History & Evolution

-First official International Architecture Exhibition established under Paolo Portoghesi with the theme "The Presence of the Past"
+First dedicated Architecture Biennale established by Paolo Portoghesi with "The Presence of the Past," featuring the influential "Strada Novissima"

 Curatorial Themes